Jane Phillips Photography

 Likes: Snuggling, playing tug, eating, showing off all my tricks, did I mention snuggling?

-Dislikes: Veggies, not getting snacks, other dogs getting trained instead of me, Robert the landlord.
+Dislikes: Veggies, not getting snacks, other dogs getting trained instead of me.

 Breed (according to Wisdom Panel): A little bit of American Cocker Spaniel, a little bit of Jindo, a lot of mixes.